taherkhan30/sparta-vagrant-nodejs/README.md

 #### Step 5
-open using your code editor such as Atom with the command
+Open using your code editor such as Atom with the command

 `atom .`